jabigair/mertens/README.md

 # Disproof of the Mertens conjecture

+## Introduction

+This code replicates one case of Odlyzko and te Riele's original disproof of the Mertens conjecture.

 ## The conjecture

 To state the Mertens conjecture, we first need two definitions.
 Let